 As mentioned above, the three main types of wax dolls are poured wax, wax over composition and reinforced wax.
 Additionally, wax dolls were made for various uses.
 Besides being made for play, wax was a popular medium to make religious and creche dolls in the 1700s and 1800s.
 Fashion dolls have also been found made of wax, and smaller fashion figures from firms such as Lafitte-Desirat were made in the early 1900s.

 As mentioned, wax dolls can be damaged by heat and temperature changes.
 Their soft surfaces are easily scratched.
-However, I don't think that wax dolls are as easily damaged as many collectors think they are.
-I have had several antique wax dolls in my collection subject to several hours of 100+ temperatures in a power outage to no ill effect.
-However, rapid changes in temperature can easily craze the surface of wax-over dolls, and the dolls should only be kept in temperature controlled areas.
+However, wax dolls are not as easily damaged as many collectors think they are.
+Several antique wax dolls in personal collections have been subject to several hours of more than 100-degree temperatures in a power outage to no ill effect.
+However, rapid changes in temperature can easily craze the surface of wax-over dolls, and the dolls should only be kept in temperature-controlled areas.

 Although certain fine, early examples of wax dolls can bring thousands of dollars, most wax dolls from the second half of the 1800s in excellent condition can be purchased for between $500 to $2,000 or more.
 Later, more common examples (the late 1880s and 1990s) and dolls with damage can be found for much less.

 Damage to wax dolls cannot be easily repaired, and because of this, any wax doll damage will have a serious effect on the value of the dolls.
 Conversely, wax dolls who have fully retained their original skin tone and feature color, with surfaces without crazing or scratches, sell at high premiums.